Microchip-MPLAB-Harmony/audio_apps/apps/universal_audio_decoders/readme.md

 PIC32 MZ EF Curiosity 2.0 Project:

 One project runs on the PIC32 MZ EF Curiosity 2.0 board, using the PIC32MZ2048EFM144 microcontroller with 2 MB of Flash memory and 512 KB of RAM running at 198 MHz.
+Around 16K of heap is reserved for FLAC enabled projects.
 The PIC32 MZ EF Curiosity 2.0 board includes the following features:

 *   Four push buttons (SW1-SW4, only SW1 is used)
 *   Four LEDs (LED1-LED4, only LED1 is used)